Learn how bank reconciliation works, why it’s important and how you can make it easier to identify mistakes in your small business bookkeeping.

 When your accounts are synced up on FINSYNC’s platform, the manual data entry that bank reconciliation often requires disappears entirely.

-While a tool like FINSYNC drastically cuts down on the time and labor required for a bank reconciliation, it can be helpful to have an expert manage your books and help solve any problems that may arise.
+A tool like FINSYNC drastically cuts down on the time and labor required for a bank reconciliation.
+However, it is helpful to have an expert manage your books and help solve any problems that may arise.
 Fortunately, it’s simple to find an affordable, well-qualified bookkeeper.

 With FINSYNC’s network of independent financial professionals, you can hire a vetted bookkeeper to manage your books for you.
 If your errors are causing blind spots in your business, it may be time to take a look at FINSYNC’s Virtual Assistance Network.